 There's nothing worse than the common cold.
 This is especially true for seniors, who may be more vulnerable to illnesses as they age.
-If you're looking to keep your elderly loved ones healthy, consider the following 5 methods to prevent the Common Cold:
+If you're looking to keep your elderly loved ones healthy, consider the following 5 methods to prevent the common cold.

-Cleanliness is the biggest factor in avoiding illnesses.
 Practicing good hygiene is probably the most effective way to stave off a cold, because when we don't wash, brush our teeth, etc., we allow germs to accumulate.
 The same is true for living spaces as well; scraps of food or expired leftovers can leave spores that can cause sickness.
 Dirt, grime, dust and mold can also cause illnesses.
 Regular bathing and housekeeping goes a long way in fighting illness.

-If cleanliness is half the battle, proper nutrition is the other half.
 A balanced diet that provides an abundance of vitamins and minerals can improve the ability to fight off a cold.
 Vitamin C is especially important, but Zinc is also key when a cold is coming on.

-It's key to avoid stress in order to avoid colds.
 Stress creates the 'fight or flight' response, which while immensely helpful in the short term, causes damage to the body and makes it more vulnerable to infection if it is triggered more often.
 Relax!

 If you find yourself getting stressed, try doing activities that help calm you down — take a bath, go on a walk, read, rest, watch a movie, etc.